13 Salty Facts About Mr. Peanut

 Mr. Peanut has appeared in so many different licensed products in an effort to expand his popularity—clocks, peanut butter grinders, and coloring books among them—that a collector was having trouble keeping track of them all.
 In 1978, Judith Walthall founded Peanut Pals, a Mr. Peanut appreciation club that circulates a newsletter and holds conventions.
 You can join for $20—practically peanuts.

 Mr. Peanut was already a few decades old when television came into prominence, which afforded him an opportunity to jump off packaging and magazine pages.
 Despite the new medium, Planters decided they liked him best when he didn’t talk—at all.
 The mascot was silent all the way up until 2010, when Robert Downey Jr. was commissioned to deliver his first lines.
-Bill Hader currently provides his voice.
+Bill Hader took over voicing duties from Downey in 2013.

 When Planters unveiled an updated Mr. Peanut for contemporary audiences in 2010, he was sporting a grey flannel suit as well as a new sidekick—Benson, a shorter, single-peanut tagalong.
 A Planters spokesman clarified to The New York Times that the two are “just friends” and live in separate residences.